Joe Hall (ice hockey): Playing style

 Hall in 1905–06 with the Portage Lakes Hockey Club, assigned as a right winger.

 Hall had a reputation as one of the roughest and dirtiest players of his era, which earned him the moniker "Bad Joe", and he was involved in several instances of violence where he was reprimanded for attacking either opposing players or officials.
-On December 19, 1907, at the onset of the 1907–08 season, while playing for the Winnipeg Maple Leafs in an qualifying test game against the Winnipeg Hockey Club, Hall was involved in a contest which was dubbed a "disgraceful exhibition" by the Winnipeg Tribune, and the newspaper singled out Hall as the chief offender regarding violent displays.
+On December 19, 1907, at the onset of the 1907–08 season, while playing for the Winnipeg Maple Leafs in a qualifying test game against the Winnipeg Hockey Club, Hall was involved in a contest which was dubbed a "disgraceful exhibition" by the Winnipeg Tribune, and the newspaper singled out Hall as the chief offender regarding violent displays.
 The game ended when the Winnipeg Hockey Club refused to continue playing, thus defaulting the game.
 The most blatant act of violence happened when he knocked down Charlie Tobin with his stick.
 Hall was subsequently expelled from the MHA along with Maple Leafs teammate Harry Smith.

 During the inaugural NHA season in 1910, while playing for the Montreal Shamrocks in a game against the Cobalt Silver Kings, Hall attacked referee (and former Montreal Wanderers player) Rod Kennedy which prompted the NHA to expel him from the league, although he was later reinstated.
 Three years later, during the 1912–13 NHA season, he was again involved in a violent situation with an official as he kicked referee Tom Melville on the shins and later swung his stick against him.

 "His philosophy was a little hard to understand, but it seemed he respected anyone who kept coming in his side, and didn't start avoiding him."